domenic/worm-scraper/README.md

 worm-scraper --help
 ```

 If this outputs some help documentation, then the installation process went smoothly.
-You can move on to assemble the eBook by typing
+You can move on to assemble the ebook by typing

 ```bash
 worm-scraper